Freshman23/algorithms_and_data_structures/README.md

 # algorithms_and_data_structures
-Learning algoritms and and data structures on GB.
+Learning algoritms and data structures on GB.